NatureServe-Canada/EBARReviewer3/specification.md

         - [x] If both are present, then both markups should be deleted
     - [x] On Back Button
         - [x] Clear Selection
-        - [x] Nagivate back to Species Overview Page
+        - [x] Navigate back to Species Overview Page

+- [x] French version of the app

 ### Layers
 1. ReviewRangeMapSpecies